sapereir/BMEDesign/README.md

 # BMEDesign

 To run the GUI:
+1. open terminal
-1. go to the BMEDesign/gui folder
+2. cd into the BMEDesign/gui folder
-2. run the command in your terminal: python3 test.py
+3. run the command in your terminal: python3 test.py